• Bence & the Prussic Acid

 30 Monday Jan 2012

-Posted by administrator in "Lizbits", Borden Family, Borden House Interiors, Borden Spaces and Places, Crime Scene, Just Plain Lizzie, Lizpix, Potpourri, Strange Lizzies
+Posted by Shelley in "Lizbits", Borden Family, Borden House Interiors, Borden Spaces and Places, Crime Scene, Just Plain Lizzie, Lizpix, Potpourri, Strange Lizzies

 Tatyana Jula, a Philadelphia graphic designer and illustrator made a visit to the Borden house in October, opting for the day tour, but not quite brave enough to spend the night.
 She has captured her unique vision of Miss Lizzie as a hospitable ”innkeeper” of a bed and breakfast, a mix of gracious charm with wicked intent! (images used with permission)